JoshWill13/ProcessManager/ReadMe.txt

 -pstat (pid)						//lists info about the specified process -exit

-PMan is a program that allows you to run programs in the background while still providing you a prompt to execute any of the different commands supported.
+PMan allows you to run programs in the background while still providing you a prompt to execute any of the different commands supported.